 - A large proportion of Mega Fortris Group's products are exported.
-As such, sea freight rates have an impact on the overall cost of doing business. - The sea freight rate has been high since 2020 and reached its peak in September 2021 mainly due to the global supply chain disruption
+As such, sea freight rates have an impact on the overall cost of doing business. - The sea freight rate has been high since 2020 and reached its peak in September 2021 mainly due to the global supply disruption chain prompted by the COVID-19 pandemic, combined with the US-China trade war.
+Following the gradual relaxation of containment measures in various countries, the sea freight rate has been on a decline, before increasing in December 2023 following attacks on ships in the Red